avanderbergh/laravel-schoology/README.md

 ```
 'providers' => [
     ...
-    'Avanderbergh\Schoology',
+    Avanderbergh\Schoology\Saml2ServiceProvider::class,
-    ...
+    Avanderbergh\Schoology\SchoologyServiceProvider::class,
 ]
 'alias' => [
     ...
-    'Saml2'     =>  'Avanderbergh\Schoology\Facades\Saml2Auth',
+    'Schoology' => Avanderbergh\Schoology\Facades\Schoology::class
 ]
 ```
 Once this has been added, run the command `php artisan vendor:publish` to copy the settings and migrations files to your Laravel `config` and `database/migrations` directories.
-Now run a `php artisan migrate` to create the __oauth_store__ table.
-This table is used to store oauth access tokens so that users don't need to provide authorization every time they make a request.
+Now run the command `php artisan migrate` to create the __oauth_store__ and __schoology_users__ tables.
+These tables are used to store oauth access tokens and user information retrieved from Schoology.

 ## CSRF Token Verification Middleware
 For this package to work, you will need to disable Laravel's CSRF varification middleware.
 To do this, open the file `app/Http/Kernel.php`, find the array ```protected $middleware``` and delete the line ```'App\Http\Middleware\VerifyCsrfToken',```.